Illegal Discharges of Oil in the Baltic Sea

-To uphold the prohibition the 1992 Helsinki Convention requires all ships, with some exceptions, to deliver the oil to a reception facility before leaving the port.
-To further encourage the delivery the countries bordering on the Baltic Sea have agreed that a ship should not be charged for using the reception facilities - also known as the no-special-fee system.
-The costs have to be covered e.g. by general harbour fees or general environmental fees.
+To uphold the prohibition, the 1992 Helsinki Convention requires all ships, with some exceptions, to deliver the oil to a reception facility before leaving the port.
+To further encourage the delivery the countries bordering on the Baltic Sea have agreed that a ship should not be charged for using the reception facilities (also known as the no-special-fee system).
+The costs have to be covered e.g. by general harbor fees or general environmental fees.

 Directive 2000/59/EC of 27 November 2000 has as its aim to reduce the discharges of ship-generated wastes and cargo residues into the sea, especially illegal discharges, by improving the availability and use of port reception facilities.
-When implementing the directive due regard shall be taken to the measures established under the 1992 Helsinki Convention.
+The Directive recognizes and does not contradict with the procedures and mechanisms agreed by the Contracting Parties to the Helsinki Convention.

 Table 2.
-Compiled data on observed illegal oil discharges by country in 1988-2002
+Country-wise data on the number of illegal oil discharges observed in national waters, 1988-2015

-The data is gathered on the basis of national reports from the nine countries bordering on the Baltic Sea area and Contracting States to the 1992 Helsinki Convention.
+The data is gathered annually on the basis of national reports from the nine countries bordering on the Baltic Sea area being Contracting States to the 1992 Helsinki Convention.

 For reference purposes, please cite this Baltic Sea environment fact sheet as follows: